Alanyearby/alanyearby.github.io/index.md

 # Code review
-As a starting point, I went about a code review over my enhancement plans amd what I though was lacking.
+As a starting point, I went about a code review over my enhancement plans and what I though was lacking.
 Three past assignments in three categories were to be enhanced, those categories being: Software engineering and design, Algorithms and data structure, and Databases.

 https://user-images.githubusercontent.com/76213355/173702147-061a9093-486a-4224-8405-9ffb38c4d632.mp4